mmm/higgs-demo/tutorial/README.md

 ![Higgs analysis - prepare for job runs](higgs-analysis-prepare-for-job-runs.svg.png)

-This will spin up a Redis cache, a Jupyter notebook server, and a Kubernetes Daemonset to pre-pull the docker images you'll need for analysis.
+This will spin up a Redis cache, a Jupyter notebook server, and a Kubernetes Daemonset to pre-pull all the docker images needed for analysis.
 When the `terraform apply` completes, copy the output Jupyter URL and open that in a new browser window.